eybisi/klarabot/README.md

 `/stop_autoscan`

 ### /is_autoscan_running
 Returns if autoscan on.
-If it on bot will send next call in seconds
+If it is on bot will send next call in seconds

 `/is_autoscan_running`